BirdseyeSoftware/lein-dalap/README.md

 A Leiningen plugin to transform clojure source code into clojurescript.

+lein-dalap allows you to author code that works in both the JVM and in the browser, without forking your code and without relying on cljsbuild crossovers.

+lein-dalap is inspired by [cljx](https://github.com/lynaghk/cljx), a leiningen plugin that transforms input source files with a .cljx extension and special meta-data markup into .clj and .cljs output.
+In contrast with cljx, lein-dalap's input files are plain .clj files and only the .cljs files are auto-generated.
+It is also simpler to specify custom transformation rules at the project level.

 ## Usage

 Put `[com.birdseye-sw/lein-dalap "0.1.0"]` into the `:plugins` vector of your